Pure Property tenants are the cornerstone of our business

-When you first move in you'll need to pay rent in advance, a letting fee and you will need to pay a bond.
+When you first move in you'll need to pay rent in advance and you will need to pay a bond.
 That can add up.

 If the property rent is $500 per week, then you will need to make the following payment to secure the property:

 What is a bond?

 A bond is money which the tenant pays at the start of the tenancy to cover anything which may be owed at the end.
 The bond is normally the equivalent of four week's rent.

 You'll pay your bond to Pure Property, and as per legal requirement we will then lodge it with Tenancy Services.

 Pure Property can claim from the bond on behalf of the owner any money owing at the end of the tenancy, for example unpaid rent or property damage.

 The simple answer is to pay it as soon as you can!
 We pride ourselves on our careful tenant qualification and screening processes.
 Applications are approved only when we are confident the rent will be paid on time, every time.
 We therefore advise each tenant of our zero tolerance policy for late rent payments.

 If you believe you may be late with a rent payment, you must notify us at least three working days beforehand, so we can inform the owner to allow them to make other arrangements with their mortgage payments, should this be required.
 Please notify us by email at email@example.com.